refraction-ray/general-notes/lectures/intro_algorithms_reading.md

 Namely NP completeness is the critical point between NP and NP hard.

 Just show 3SAT can reduce to the problem for the proof of NP hard.
 (Cook-Levin Thm states 3SAT is NP complete) (logic gate anyway in computation)

+EXP: problem solvable in at most exponential time $2^{n^c}$.

+R: problems solvable in finite time.

+Almost every problem is not in R. (Most decision problems are not in R.)

+Proof: program is just some binary string or just an integer. decision problem is a function map input (a number: data transform to binary) to 1,0 (equivalent to real number).

 ### Approximation Algorithms